From the Bob Willard Collection, Volume 1

 Hot dogs and beans were available from the concession stand right next to the pop stand.
 The full combo cost 25¢.
 You got a can of pop – a hot dog and bun without sesame – and a Dixie plate of Heinz campfire beans.

 Winning the ribbon meant nothing to Latham.
 He won the same contest last year, too.
-He was just practicing for the big famous hot dog contest up in the mountains later in the summer.
+He was just practicing for the upcoming big hot dog contest up in the mountains later in the summer.

 Latham didn’t even try to get off before he barfed.
 At least it didn’t look like he did.
 He just froze.
 Parents turned to one another and wondered why he hadn’t moved away first.
 It turned out that the Congress Park Hot Dogs and Beans Festival new ceremony stage was a one-time use only.